OpenBB-finance/OpenBB/website/content/platform/usage/basics/index.md

 ![VS Code](https://github.com/OpenBB-finance/OpenBBTerminal/assets/85772166/bf04c707-a591-47c8-a5e9-c4c0e60e302a)

 When opening a Notebook file, or a new interactive window, ensure that the correct environment is being used.
-If the selected environment is not the one created during installation, the OpenBB SDK will not import.
+If the selected environment is not the one created during installation, the OpenBB Platform will not import.

 Click on the item in the top-right of the window to select or change the environment.

 ![VS Code environment](https://github.com/OpenBB-finance/OpenBBTerminal/assets/85772166/0e4904cf-4ff7-4130-b965-30b3de140392)

-The OpenBB SDK is imported with:
+The OpenBB Platform is imported with:

 ```python
 from openbb_terminal.sdk import openbb